NethermindEth/helm-charts/charts/generic-app-p2p/README.md

 ### Container and Service Ports

 This will create both service and container ports configuration.

-Only http port is required.
-It will be the default port for the Ingress resource.
+- The `p2p.port` will be added to the container ports regardless of the `p2p.enabled` value.
+- The p2p service will only be created if `p2p.enabled` is set to `true`.
+- If `p2p.enabled: false`, the `rbac` roles won't be created.
+For this reason, remember to set `initScript: ""` or override the content otherwise the init container will fail due to the lack of permissions.

 ```yaml
 service: